lucyshen7/QuizApp/README.md

 # QuizApp Midterm Project

-## Welcome to my midterm project, **QuizApp!** 📚
+## Welcome to our midterm project, **QuizApp!** 📚

-QuizApp is a multi-page quiz application built with Express.js, Node.js, PostgreSQL and CSS/Sass.
-Features include the ability to create and take a personal quiz, calculating top score, and toggle between private and public quizzes.
+QuizApp is a full-stack multi-page quiz application built with Express.js, Node.js, PostgreSQL and CSS/Sass.

 **QuizApp features:**
-- Create a quiz
+- Ability to create and take a quiz
-- Take a private or public quiz
+- Toggle between private and public quizzes
 - Top score for public quizzes
 - Quiz results page
-- Share link to take quiz or see results
+- Share link to take a quiz or results
-- Toggle between private and public quizzes

 ## Final Product
 !["Screenshot of profile page with public and private quizzes"](/docs/toggle-private.png)